class sys::List

 Source

 Convenience for map and findNotNull.
 Each item is mapped by the given function and if null is returned it is excluded from the result.
-The resulting type is based on on the return type of c but non-nullable.
+The resulting type is based on the return type of c but non-nullable.
 This method is readonly safe.

 Example: